WEC-Sim/WEC-Sim/source/viz.rst

 Outputs and Opening in Paraview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	When ``simu.paraview`` is set to 1, a directory called ``vtk`` is created.
-	All files necessary for Paraview vizualisation are located there.
+	All files necessary for Paraview visualization are located there.
 	To view in Paraview:

 	* Open the ``vtk/filename.pvd`` file in Paraview